 Cozy up with a bowl of this delicious gluten-free chili!
 Easy to make in under an hour, with healthy ingredients such as ground beef, sweet potatoes, black beans, and flavorful spices.
 You are going to love this gluten-free chili recipe.

-During the cooler months, October-February, our family requests this recipe because it's both healthy and comforting.
-One of the advantages of chili is that you can make it a few days in advance before serving.
-The longer it sits, the more the flavors and spices intensify.
+During the cooler months, October-February, our family requests this easy chili recipe because it's both healthy and comforting.
+One of the advantages of chili is that you can make it the day before and serve it the next day.
+The longer chili sits, the more flavorful it becomes.

-- Onion: Onion helps enhance the flavor and texture of the chili.
+- Onion: Fresh ingredients such as onion, help enhance the flavor and texture of the chili.

 - Red Bell Pepper: Bell peppers provide a subtle sweetness.

 - Ground Beef: I prefer to use grass-fed beef.
 Other meat options include ground turkey, ground chicken, or ground bison.